W427697/Discord-/docs/api/cli-options.md

 ### `upgrade`

-Upgrade your Storybook instance to the latest version.
+Upgrades your Storybook instance to the latest version.
 Read more in the [upgrade guide](../configure/upgrading.md).

 ```shell
 storybook upgrade [options]